filipejacob/Sistema-GerenciamentoDeObras/README.md

 - Docker + Docker Compose
 - Nginx + Certbot (SSL)
 - Cloudflare
-- Private cloud hosting
+- Private Cloud Hosting

 ---

-## 🚀 Next steps
+## 🚀 Next Steps

-- Implementing CI/CD pipelines for automated deployments
+- Set up CI/CD pipelines for automated deployments
-- Ongoing development of new features and system integrations
+- Continuous improvements with new features and integrations

 ---

-## 📈 Continuous improvement
+## 📈 Continuous Development

-The system is under active development, focused on keeping the platform **up-to-date, stable, and aligned with industry best practices**.
+The system is under active development, with a strong focus on keeping the solution **updated, robust, and aligned with the best industry practices**.

 ---

-## 💡 Lessons learned
+## 💡 Key Takeaway

-> Transforming manual processes with technology goes far beyond digitizing data —
+> Transforming manual processes with technology is much more than just digitizing data —
-> it's about enabling a more efficient, strategic, and scalable operation.
+> it’s about enabling a more efficient, strategic, and scalable operation.

 ---

 ## 👨‍💻 Author

 **Filipe Jacob**
-Full Stack Developer in career transition, passionate about building impactful real-world solutions for businesses.
+Full Stack Developer in career transition, focused on building impactful real-world solutions for companies.
 [🔗 LinkedIn](https://linkedin.com/in/filipe-jacob)

 ---

-> **📬 Curious about the technologies or the development process?**
+> **📬 Want to know more about how we built the system or used any of the technologies?**
-> Feel free to reach out — I'm happy to share more details!
+> Feel free to reach out!